richiehopedbt/Whatbook-Technical-Test/README.md

 Please bear in mind that the request retrieves the first 10 'Feed' items and then gives the url for the subsequent page of items.
 You are to create a method of pulling this extra data on demand (when the table scrolls).
 You are to persist the data to the device so that offline browsing can occur.

-Network request URL is as follows:
+Network GET request URL is as follows:

 ```java
 http://ec2-34-253-186-162.eu-west-1.compute.amazonaws.com/api/v1/feed/?